pivotal/docs-tap/getting-started.md

     `https://github.com/jhvhs/rabbitmq-sample` by running:

         ```
-        tanzu apps workload create rmq-sample-app-usecase-1 --git-repo https://github.com/jhvhs/rabbitmq-sample --git-branch v0.1.0 --type web --service-ref "rmq=SERVICE REF"
+        tanzu apps workload create rmq-sample-app-usecase-1 --git-repo https://github.com/jhvhs/rabbitmq-sample --git-branch v0.1.0 --type web --service-ref "rmq=SERVICE-REF"
         ```

-        Where `SERVICE REF` is the value of `SERVICE REF` from the output in the last step.
+        Where `SERVICE-REF` is the value of `SERVICE REF` from the output in the last step.

 1. Get the Knative web-app URL by running: